Alexandra Zhukovskaya: Biography

 In the memoirs of E.P.
 Letkova-Sultanova, the story, about which "all Petersburg" spoke at one time, was recorded from the words of Pavel Zhukovsky and contains an interesting detail: upon learning that his sister was pregnant, he came to the Grand Duke, demanded a duel, and when Alexander II forbade his son to accept the challenge, Zhukovsky openly protested against the emperor's decision.
 The Grand Duke wanted to marry, but Alexander II did not allow him and sent him on a voyage around the world for two years; Zhukovskaya was exiled abroad, followed by her brother.
 The State Archives of the Russian Federation has preserved a diary-collection of letters from the Grand Duke, which he kept in separation.

 On 20 August 1871, Alexei Alexandrovich was sent on a round-the-world voyage, and on 26 November of the same year, Alexandra gave birth to a son in Salzburg from the Grand Duke, named after her father Alexei.
 The Grand Duke was at sea for 2 years, during which time Zhukovskaya was subjected to strong pressure from the imperial family and relations were interrupted on her initiative.

 Alexandra and Alexei had one child, a son, Count Alexei Alexandrovich Belevsky-Zhukovsky (1871–1931), He received the title Count Belevsky on 21 March 1884 from his uncle, Emperor Alexander III.
 In 1901 he added his name of his grandfather on his mother's side.

 The Grand Duke tried to get a title for her and her son.
 However, the Emperor, his father refused.
 He was however able to secure her a title by the Republic of San Marino.
 She was made on 24 March 1875 Baroness of Seggiano (Baronessa di Seggiano).

-The same year, on 14 December 1875 she married Baron Christian-Henrich von Wohrmann in Munich/Bavaria.
+The same year, on 14 December 1875 she married Baron Christian Heinrich von Wöhrmann (1849-1932) in Munich.

 This marriage seem to prove that she did not marry the Grand Duke before.
 No proof of a divorce exists.